holyjak/blog.jakubholy.net/README.md

 ## TODO

-1. Performance, errors due to service worker, going back to / taking lot of time, ...
 2. Show pages inside/below the Hero banner at /
 4. Optimize images for client screen size; use .webp if supported ... (the sharp plugin can do that, webp is off by default; only for local images though)
 5. Check for broken links
 6. Link to holyjak.tumblr.com
-7. Fix images using http: instead of https:

 ---

 - ? for WP posts, fetch gists ahead of getsby build
-- Download jroller imgs such as http://jroller.com/holy/resource/seamTutorial1/Screenshot-NewSeamProject1.png
 - The <main>'s top is hidden behind the <header> on some pages such as 404 => add margin-top: 80px or something
 - Old WP posts
   - Merge / remove some categories such as J2EE, DB2